 Many lighthouses are tall brick or stone conical towers, such as the Little Sable tower shown on the main lighthouse page.
 Most folks think of this shape when they think of lighthouses.
 The first photo below shows another of this type – the YAQUINA HEAD lighthouse on the Oregon coast.
-The lower two photos are also of common types.
-In the first, the light is housed in a structure, called the “Lantern”, that rises out of the roof of the keeper’s house.
+The other two photos are also of common types.
+In the center photo, the light is housed in a structure, called the “Lantern”, that rises out of the roof of the keeper’s house.
 This one, YAQUINA BAY, is also in Oregon.
-Another common type is seen in the second photo.
+Another common type is seen in the rightmost photo.
 This is the WHITEFISH POINT lighthouse, on Lake Superior, just west of Sault Ste.
-Marie.
+Marie, in Michigan.
 There are also lighthouses built completely offshore, on a rock ledge, or a created concrete caisson.
-Use the “Lighthouse Friends” link below to view Minot’s Ledge in Massachusetts, or Tillamook Rock in Oregon.
+Visit the “Lighthouse Friends” website to view Minot’s Ledge in Massachusetts, or Tillamook Rock in Oregon, two of the most unique lighthouses in all of the U.S.

 We have learned much about lighthouses, their operation, history, and lore, and would like to share it with you.
 So these pages will include some lighthouse information and lore, as well as photos of all of the places we’ve been, and links to some very interesting websites about lighthouses too.
 Then you too can claim to be a “Pharologist”, one who studies lighthouses.